jgermita/jekyll-now/combatrobots.md

 I take aesthetics and branding very seriously - sometimes too seriously...
 Aesthetically all robots feature a primarily black frame with an accent color for all of the fun bits.
 I feel this gives each robot a distinctive and memorable look among a sea of gray, white, and black robots.

-Thematically, I choose robot names that sound interesting intimidating.
+Thematically, I choose robot names that sound interesting or intimidating.
 My more recent robots have also been named after things found in the desert - where I build most of my robots.

 <table><tr><th><a href="http://www.jgermita.me/combatrobots/#active">Active Robots</a></th><th><a href="http://www.jgermita.me/combatrobots/#retired">Retired Robots</a></th><th><a href="http://www.jgermita.me/combatrobots/#soon">Coming Soon</a></th></tr>
 <tr><td>Sandstorm</td><td>Blackout</td><td>Mirage</td></tr>